Workforce Analytics: Benefits, Metrics & Examples

 3. Data visualization & reporting: Does it provide user-friendly dashboards, reports, and visualizations for easy data exploration?

-4. Types of analytics: Does it offer all the analytics types you need, such as descriptive, diagnostic, predictive, and prescriptive?
+4. Analytical tools: Does it offer all the analytics types you need, such as descriptive, diagnostic, predictive, and prescriptive?

 5. Pre-built dashboards & reports: Does it offer pre-built dashboards and reports for common workforce metrics or allow for custom creation?

-6. Advanced features: Does it include features like AI-driven insights, scenario modeling, and workforce planning tools?
+6. Advanced features: Does it include AI-driven insights, scenario modeling, and workforce planning tools?

 7. User interface: Is it intuitive and user-friendly for people with different levels of technical expertise?